teamed/teamed.io/html/index.md

 Explain us your requirements, be it a web system, a mobile app, or a Big Data who-knows-what.
 We will give you our best team of free-lancers, all working remotely.
-We will <strong>orchestrate</strong> their work keeping you an active participant of the project.
+We will <strong>orchestrate</strong> their work, keeping you an active participant of the project.

 No product owners or weekly updates here!
 You're the <strong>product owner</strong> and